 PRESENTING LILY MARS: “I didn’t get to present her to as many people as I thought I would.
 Fair picture.” – F.R.
 Crist, Crist Theatre, Loveland, Ohio.

 August 14, 1944: The Clock continued filming with scenes shot on the “Exterior Pond” set.
 Time called: 10 a.m.; dismissed: 6:30 p.m.

-Also on this date: There are listings for Judy being on a radio show on this date, but all that’s listed is just Judy’s name for 10:00 to 10:30 Central Standard Time.
+Also on this date: There are listings for Judy being on a radio show on this date, but all that’s listed is just Judy’s name from 10:00 to 10:30 Central Standard Time.
 No other details are given.
-This might be re-broadcast of a show from an earlier date.
+This might be a re-broadcast of a show from an earlier date.

 August 14, 1945: Here is a review for the recently premiered Ziegfeld Follies, written by Marjory Adams for the Boston Globe.
 The film premiered there the night before.
 Adams liked the film, but apparently did not like Judy’s “A Great Lady Has An Interview” segment writing: And then here’s Director Minnelli’s wife, Judy Garland, in a far from clever musical number, “A Great Lady Has An Interview,” which is more reasonable for its intricacies than for its entertainment.

 Check out The Judy Room’s Filmography Pages on Ziegfeld Follies of 1946 here.

 August 14, 1950: Here’s another article, this time by columnist Harold Heffernan, about Summer Stock that again makes note of how the critics loved Judy in the film (see August 12 for the other), cheering her brilliant rendition of “Get Happy.”